 If the dog wants to play, owners should make time to play.
 These times can be as much fun with your dog and helps to further establish a mutually beneficial relationship.
 When playtime is over, the Westie will feel much more like cuddling and napping, and the owner can enjoy that time with him too.

 Some Westies are Born to Cuddle, Some Are Not

 Just like people, there are Westies with many different personalities.
 No two dogs are alike.
 Breed characteristics will manifest in every individual Westie, but the personalities are very different.
 Future and current owners need to recognize individual personalities and respect personal space needs for each dog.

 - Some Westies are natural cuddlers and love to get as close as possible as often as they can.
 It seems to be as natural as digging for them.
 These are the Westies that will climb in bed if their owners let them.

-- Some Westies like to be close, but not on the lap.
-These dogs enjoy laying close and placing their head or paws on the lap while they receive petting and scratching but may not like the feeling of being on the lap.
+- Some Westies like to be close but not on the lap.
+These dogs enjoy lying close and placing their head or paws on the lap while they receive petting and scratching but may not like the feeling of being on the lap.
 This could just be a matter of preferring a couch cushion underneath them.

 - Some Westies like to be near and get belly scratches or love and cuddles for a time, but then they like to move away and nap in peace.

 There is no difference between male and female Westies when it comes to cuddling.
 There are natural cuddlers of both genders and naturally independent personalities in both genders.
 Also, the cuddle situation can change as your Westie gets older.

 Westies are so energetic and fun to have around.
 They are adventurous, sturdy, athletic, and intelligent dogs.